 Critics of the European Union more than doubled their seats in a continent-wide protest vote against austerity and unemployment but bond investors focused instead on the fact that the majority of seats would be held by parties supporting the European Union.

-Renzi's party handily beat the anti-establishment 5-Star Movement, a relief for investors concerned that a closer result would weaken Renzi's drive through of the swift reforms he promised when he took power.
+Renzi's party beat the anti-establishment 5-Star Movement of former comic Beppe Grillo, easing concerns that a poor result by the Democratic Party would weaken Renzi's drive for the swift reforms he promised when he took power.

-Italian bonds outperformed most of the market, with 10-year yields dropping 14 basis points (bps) to 3.02 percent, while their Spanish equivalents were 8 bps lower at 2.91 percent.
-Traders said intra-day moves could be exaggerated by thin volumes, with UK and U.S. markets closed for holidays.
+Italian bonds outperformed most of the market, with 10-year yields dropping 13 basis points (bps) to 3.03 percent, while their Spanish equivalents were 7 bps lower at 2.92 percent.
+Traders said intra-day moves could be exaggerated by thin volumes, with British and U.S. markets closed for holidays.